 Reduce your costs and cut carbon emissions

 DTA Scotland is set up as a Company Ltd by Guarantee No. 244853 and a Scottish registered Charity No. SC034231.
 We are a member-led organisation with a board of directors elected from its membership and a small staff team based in 54 Manor Place, Edinburgh.
 Although the size of the core staff team has increased slightly since 2003, in organisational terms DTA Scotland is committed to remaining small at the centre, and instead utilising the strengths and skills of our members to help deliver the development work of the organisation.
-This included the innovative approach of commissioning member trusts to deliver outreach work in the remoter parts of Scotland. the funding for the commissioned members ended in June 2011 but DTA Scotland continues to offer spot purchase work to Northmavine Community Development Company and Sleat Community Trust and other members as appropriate to enhance the DTA Scotland presence and deliver support in in the more remote parts of the country.
+This included the innovative approach of commissioning member trusts to deliver outreach work in the remoter parts of Scotland.
+The funding for the commissioned members ended in June 2011 but DTA Scotland continues to offer spot purchase work to member organisations as appropriate to enhance the DTA Scotland presence and deliver support in in the more remote parts of the country.

 Currently, the main core funder of the organisation is the Scottish Government’s Third Sector Division.
 As part of a sustainability strategy, DTA Scotland is committed to expanding its earned income, and the Pool, DTA Scotland’s consultancy service, was established in 2009, within this context.